 This course is open to all interested seventh graders.
 Students will begin a more in-depth study of vocal technique and choral literature.
-They will be encouraged to participate in local, regional, and statewide festivals.
+Students will be encouraged to audition for local, regional, and state-wide honor vocal ensembles.
 Groups are involved in performance-related activities throughout the school year.